omiranda/GUI_environments_documentation/docs/GUI_environments.md

 - **Connectotyping**.
 Using a model based approach as defined in the manuscript Connectotyping: Model Based Fingerprinting of the Functional Connectome”  (still Work in Progress due to figuring out a way to generalize jonb submission in different clusters).

+To run it, you need an iterative Matlab session and also to have access to the processed data.

 # References

 1. Gordon EM, Laumann TO, Adeyemo B, Huckins JF, Kelley WM, Petersen SE.
 2014. [**Generation and Evaluation of a Cortical Area Parcellation from Resting-State Correlations**](https://pubmed.ncbi.nlm.nih.gov/25316338/).
 Cereb Cortex.
 26(1):288–303. doi:10.1093/cercor/bhu239. [accessed 2014 Oct 15]. http://www.cercor.oxfordjournals.org/cgi/doi/10.1093/cercor/bhu239.